chuyskywalker/grin-logger/README.md

 You likely need to change `/share/app` to where you've placed these application files on the host.
 You should also create a `logs` directory in the same location.

 > **WARNING** This runs in privledged mode to skirt around USB mounting/unmounting issues and maps the entire `/dev` into the container.
-Since this is really the only thing designed to run on the machine, though, hassling with the other work arounds wasn't worth the head ache.
+Since this is really the only thing designed to run on the machine, though, hassling with the other workarounds wasn't worth the headache.

 One running, you should see a log file generated under `logs` -- you can tail this or do a fancy watch command like this: